Pitta Diet: Cooling Foods, Recipes & 7-Day Meal Plan

 - Coffee (especially on an empty stomach)

-- Alcohol (particularly red wine, spirits, and beer)
+- Alcohol (particularly red wine, spirits, beer)

 - Very hot drinks